stepanenko/javascript-info/Matrix/03_function_context.md

 ```

 ### 4. Arrow Function Context
-Arrow functions don’t have their own `this` context; instead, they inherit `this` from the surrounding lexical scope.
+Arrow functions don’t have their own `this` context.
+Instead, they refer to `this` from the surrounding lexical scope.
 This is useful for ensuring that `this` remains the same inside nested functions.
 ```js
 const user = {